I Want to Help You Start Your Financial Journey

 - Updates on my student loan debt

 My ultimate end-goal is to become financially independent for the flexibility.
 I’m sure I’ll continue working in some form, as I’m at my happiest when I’m productive.
+No joke, I don’t know how to relax.
+It’s something I’m working on.

 I realize it can be hard to stay motivated to focus on your money when there are so many other things asking for your attention, but that’s what I’m here for!
 I hope to inspire my readers, through honesty and transparency, to take their financial situation to the next level.
+Because we all deserve to live a life that doesn’t revolve around being chained to a cubicle for a paycheck.

 If you ever need help, want to vent, or have a suggestion, please don’t hesitate to reach out.
 I’m always happy to hear from a reader!